anhdn20/test_vand/README.md

 # APPLICATION MANAGE STORES AND PRODUCTS

-Help users manage their Stores and Products in Stores
+Help users manage their stores and products in stores

 Design the following API endpoints to handle authentication, store management, and product management: